Lake Charles, Louisiana: Religion

 In common with most of the American South, Christianity is the predominant religion in the Lake Area.
 According to the Association of Religion Data Archives in 2020, the Roman Catholic Church is the area's largest individual Christian denomination, with 51,161 adherents in Calcasieu Parish alone.
 The Southern Baptist Convention was the city and area's second largest denomination, followed by non-denominational Protestant churches.
 Other prominent Christian denominations have included the United Methodist Church, National Baptist Convention, USA, Churches of Christ, Church of God in Christ, and the Assemblies of God USA.

-Additionally, outside of Christianity, an estimated 354 adherents of Islam were in the city and metropolitan area.
-According to Dwellics and Sperling's BestPlaces, the area also has a small Jewish population.

 Crime

 In 2018, the violent crime rate in the Lake Charles area was one of the highest in the United States, across communities of all sizes.
 Violent offenses tracked include rape, murder and non-negligent manslaughter, armed robbery, and aggravated assault, including assault with a deadly weapon.
 Lake Charles was then safer than 13% of cities in the United States.
 For every 100,000 people, 13.11 daily crimes occurred in Lake Charles.